-The Board granted the petition to reopen the claim for entitlement to service connection for a left elbow disability but denied service connection for a left elbow disorder claimed as post left elbow surgery, chronic diarrhea, and a left hand disability.
+The Veteran's petition to reopen his claim for service connection of a left elbow disability is granted.
+His claims for secondary service connection of chronic diarrhea and a left hand disability are remanded.

 - Claimed conditions